I’ve opened GFXMaker hundreds of times over the years. And I still remember that first moment of staring at a blank canvas thinking “now what?”

 Switch to preview mode before you export anything.

 Check for typos.
 Look for alignment issues.
 Ask yourself if the visual balance feels right.
+If this resonates with you, I dig deeper into it in How to Learn Graphic Design for Free Gfxtek.

 Does your eye naturally move from the image to the headline to the CTA?
 If not, adjust until it does.